 Overall, the IDogMate Ball Launcher has the best qualities you’re looking for in a ball launcher for playtime.
 Durability is an important factor, because the launcher will get a lot of use.

-Don’t forget to supervise your hound with this type of machine.
-It’s very easy to over-work an enthusiastic hound if left to their own devices, and always make sure the ball is not too small for your particular hound.
+Don’t forget to supervise your dog with this type of machine.
+It’s very easy to over-work an enthusiastic hound if left to their own devices, and always make sure the ball is not too small for your particular breed.